Leaky Acres Recharge Facility: History

 Following years of population growth and installing wells to meet domestic water demands, the city of Fresno saw falling groundwater levels at their wells.
 In 1960, the average-depth-to-water was 68 feet, while in 1978 it was 81 feet.
 These falling water levels under the urbanized area stood in contrast to the rising water levels around the wastewater treatment plant located outside the city to the southwest, which received and disposed of the bulk of the stormwater flow.

 A research project was begun with the intent to artificially recharge the aquifer using stormwater and other surface water, sending it under the urbanized area and hopefully lift groundwater levels.
 Fresno water division superintendent Charles Gorham worked with local United States Department of Agriculture station leader William Bianchi to develop a 117-acre groundwater recharge basin in central Fresno which they called "Leaky Acres".

 They located the basin at Chestnut and Dakota Avenues, next to the Fresno International Airport.
 The experiment first began percolating water in 1971 and saw 0.7 of water per acre per day sink into the soil over a 4-month period.
 They reported their findings in 1972 and converted operations from an experiment to a permanent facility.
-There were early concerns about mosquitos and midges spawning in basins but some mitigation measures were put in place.
+There were early concerns about mosquitoes and midges spawning in basins but some mitigation measures were put in place.

 USDA station leader Bianchi wrote a technical report about the project which was selected as best paper of 1974 by the American Water Works Association.
 The association commended Bianchi for the successful project and for providing an example for other municipalities to solve groundwater recharge challenges.

 An expansion adding approximately 70 acres to the facility was completed in 1979.
 Other agencies, such as the Fresno Irrigation District and the Fresno Municipal Flood Control District, built their own groundwater recharge facilities.
 The total construction and land costs for the expanded facility was $1,457,100.